M., or, 36 Righteous Coffee Machines

 Theater & Performance

-I am a director, writer, and devisor of new work.
-I am also the co-founder of two public performance ensembles – Shakespeare im Park Berlin and The UC Movement for Efficient Privatization (UCMeP) – both of which are committed, in different ways, to performance as a social practice.
+My work often probes theater’s possibilities as a social practice, and I have co-founded two public performance ensembles – Shakespeare im Park Berlin and The UC Movement for Efficient Privatization (UCMeP).
 Between 2010 and 2014, Shakespeare im Park’s site-specific performances drew thousands of audience members to Berlin’s Görlitzer Park in order to rethink its dynamic spaces as simultaneous sites of multi-lingual and inter-cultural performance, (post)dramatic (ir)reverence, and participatory art.
 Between 2009 and 2011, UCMeP engaged performance as a tactical means of “creative protest” and mobilization against the austerity measures that beset public education in California.More Details

 Research & Writing

-I am a Visiting Assistant Professor of Theater & Drama at New York University.
-As a teacher and a scholar, I am interested in modern and contemporary theater and performance, critical and aesthetic theory, public arts policy, as well as theories and practices of acting, directing, devised theater, community-based and tactical performance.
+As a teacher and a scholar, I am interested in modern and contemporary theater and performance, critical and aesthetic theory, public arts policy, as well as theories and practices of directing, devised theater, community-based and tactical performance.
 In my scholarly research, as in my performance practice, I attempt to facilitate conversations and connections between academics, artists, arts (and other) administrators, and activists.
 To this end, I have published articles in academic journals like Theatre Journal, Performance Research, and TDR: The Drama Review, but also in more popular outlets such as HowlRound and The Arts Politic.More Details

-I am developing a number of projects: a biographical reimagining of Brecht’s Mother Courage as a site of the destruction of the American “home”; an existential exploration and racial deconstruction of our “Golden Age” of television; a devised investigation of the five pages in the Talmud that tackle the “Messiah”; and a song-cycle about contemporary Black + Jewish relations.
-I am also in the midst of two long-term book projects: the first is an edited collection that examines the stakes of continuing to use “postdramatic” as a lens for studying contemporary performance; the second is a monograph about the evolution of performing arts policy in Berlin – the German capital city serves as a paradigmatic site to explore how theater and performance provide us with means to reshape our infrastructures of public life.
+I am developing a number of projects: a biographical reimagining of Brecht’s Mother Courage as a site of the destruction of the American “home”; an existential exploration and racial deconstruction of our “Golden Age” of television; a devised investigation of the five pages in the Talmud that tackle the “Messiah”; and a gustatory and olfactory exploration of NYC neighborhood texture.
+I am also in the midst of two book projects: the first is an edited collection that examines the stakes of continuing to use “postdramatic” as a lens for studying contemporary performance; the second is a monograph about the evolution of performing arts policy in Berlin – the German capital city serves as a paradigmatic site to explore how theater and performance provide us with means to reshape our infrastructures of public life.